2. Direct discrimination

 Pregnancy and maternity

 This can be a complex area.
-You can call the Acas helpline if you'd like to talk this through.
+You can contact the Acas helpline if you'd like to talk this through.

 Indirect discrimination can happen when there are rules or arrangements that apply to a group of employees or job applicants, but in practice are less fair to a certain protected characteristic.